AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline/README.md

 python evaluate.py --dimension 'semantics' 'trajectory_consistency' 'diversity' 'scene_consistency' 'psnr' 'ssim' --config ./config.yaml
 ```

-We only use three metrics for measurement: **PSNR**, **scene_consistency** and **nDTW**.
+We only use three metrics for online evaluation: **PSNR**, **scene_consistency** and **nDTW**.
 The evaluatoin results of EVAC on the validation dataset are tabulated bellow.
 More detailed results can be found in https://huggingface.co/agibot-world/EnerVerse-AC/blob/main/EVAC_validation_set_metrics.csv .

 | PSNR   | Scene Consistency |  nDTW  |
 |:------:|:-----------------:|:------:|